-Even before the modern success of machine learning techniques, artificial intelligence has created formal methods to treat reasoning agents.
-Dempster-Shafer theory is a generalisation of Bayesian probability theory \cite{dempster1967upper,shafer1976mathematical} (though its precise relationship to Bayesian inference is controversial \cite{dezert2013dempster}) that formalises how agents combine evidence to update beliefs.
-It decomposes the set of all properties of the universe $X$ into the powerset of propositions about $X$.
-Each element (A) from the powerset $\mathcal{P}(X)$ then gets assigned a certain \textit{belief mass} through the basic belief assignment function $m: \mathcal{P}(X) \to [0, 1]$, where $\sum_{A\in \mathcal{P}(X)} m(A) = 1$.
-The total belief an agent has about a proposition $A$ is then given by the mass of $A$ and the mass of all subsets of $A$
+Even before the modern success of machine learning techniques, the study of artificial intelligence has inspired formal methods to model reasoning agents.
+Dempster-Shafer theory, or \textit{evidence} theory, is a generalisation of Bayesian probability theory \cite{dempster1967upper,shafer1976mathematical} (though its precise relationship to Bayesian inference is controversial \cite{dezert2013dempster}) that formalises how agents combine evidence to update beliefs.
+Given a system $S$, the set $U$ of possible states of $S$ is called a \textit{universe}.
+A proposition $p$ about the state of $S$ can be identified with the subset of $U$ in which $p$ is true.
+The set of all propositions therefore naturally admits a powerset mereology on $U$.
+Every proposition $A$ is then assigned a \textit{belief mass} $m(A)$ through the belief assignment function $m: \mathcal{P}(X) \to [0, 1]$, where $\sum_{T\in \mathcal{P}(U)} m(T) = 1$.
+The belief mass of $A$ is the belief added by observing $A$ that was not available upon observing a strict subset of $A$.
+The total belief an agent has about a proposition $A$ is then given by a sum over the powerset mereology on the universe:

 which is used to define the generalised Bayesian update rule.
-While classical Dempster-Shafer theory always used the powerset decomposition, more modern approaches have generalised this to other lattices where properties of the Möbius function are known \cite{grabisch2009belief,zhou2013belief}.
+While historically Dempster-Shafer theory has used the powerset mereology, modern approaches have generalised this to other mereologies where properties of the Möbius function are known \cite{grabisch2009belief,zhou2013belief}.